ofajzea/projet-4/src/template/readme.md

     │   └───figures    <- Raw figures that you generated for your reports
     └───src            <- Contains the source code in Python for the specific
                           project.
-Ideally to be expanded upon each year.
+Ideally to be expanded upon each year. requirements.txt   <- Add here a list of all the libraries you included
 ------------